cnio-bu/beyondcell/tutorial/visualization/README.md

 ```
 <img src=".img/psma5_expr.png" width="500">

+> TIP: When analyzing an ST experiment, you can specify the parameter `spatial = TRUE` to plot any of these variables on top of the tissue slice.

 ## Ranking visualization
 We can compute a drug rank and summarize the results using the `bc4Squares`
 function.
 A 4 squares plot consists in a scatter plot of the residuals' means
-(x axis) vs the Switch Points (y axis) of a specified cluster (either a TC or a
-group defined by experimental condition or phenotype).
+(x axis) vs the Switch Points (y axis) of a specified group of cells/spots (either a TC or a group defined by an experimental condition or phenotype).
 Four quadrants are
 highlighted: the top-left and bottom-right corners contain the drugs to which
-all selected cells are least/most sensistive, respectively.
-The centre quadrants
+all selected cells/spots are least/most sensistive, respectively.
+The center quadrants
-show the drugs to which these cells are differentially insensitive or sensitive
+show the drugs to which these cells/spots are differentially insensitive or sensitive
-when compared to the other clusters.
+when compared to the other groups.

-This function displays the top hits obtained for each of the specified condition
-levels.
-Note that residuals' means are different for each level while
+This function displays the top hits obtained for each of the specified conditions.
+Note that the residuals' means are different for each level while
 Swicth Points (SPs) are signature-specific.
 So, x axis will vary and y axis will
 remain constant accross all plots.

 In this case, we can clearly see how the tool predicts an heterogeneous response
-of bortezomib-naive cells.
+of bortezomib-naïve cells.

 ```r
 bc4Squares(bc, idents = "condition", lvl = "t0", top = 5)